I have a Bachelor's in History with a concentration in American History and Culture and enjoy writing about America's fascinating past.

-Most of the nation belongs to a monotheistic religion with similar beliefs which, in many ways, makes it easier for Americanization.
+Most of the nation belongs to a monotheistic religion with similar beliefs that, in many ways, makes it easier for Americanization.
 Judaism and Catholicism have been able and willing to melt in the pot and Americanize.
-They have adapted many of the practices and rituals to the American way of life in a variety of areas however; Islam has been slow to do this due to many different factors that have blocked its Americanization over the years.
-That said, much of the action of Americanizing is adapting to Protestant influenced American civil religion.
+They have adapted many of the practices and rituals to the American way of life in a variety of areas.
+Islam, however, has been slow to do this due to many different factors that have blocked its Americanization over the years.
+That said, much of the action of Americanizing is adapting to Protestant-influenced American civil religion.
 This civil religion contains American symbols, rituals, foods and other activities that unite us as Americans.

 Catholics have adapted in many of the same ways as Jews.
 They have a long history in America.
-Like the Jews, their involvement in America began before there was a United States; further back that the Jews, during the days of the conquistadors.
+Like the Jews, their involvement in America began before there was a United States, further back that the Jews even, during the days of the conquistadors.
 When settling in the newly established colony of Maryland, they began to be the recipient of discrimination and hatred with the arrival of Protestants to the colony.
-Over time the Catholics began to align more so with the Protestants.
+Over time, the Catholics began to align more so with the Protestants.

 For the religion of Islam, it has been more difficult to Americanize.
 Muslims first came over as slaves in colonial America and the early United States.
 Islam never really caught on in America.
-Many slaves were converted to Christianity, though a good portion practiced Islam in secret, and the religion could not spread much beyond a oppressed people.
+Many slaves were converted to Christianity, though a good portion practiced Islam in secret, and the religion could not spread much beyond an oppressed people.
 Descendants of slaves later tried to bring about a variant of Islam without a major proliferation of the religion in the last half of the 19th century and early 20th century.
-There was an attempt to spread Islam by Alexander Webb, American Writer and United States Consul to the Philippines, in the 1890’s.
+There was an attempt to spread Islam by Alexander Webb, American writer and United States consul to the Philippines, in the 1890s.
 He attempted to attract the more affluent Americans, in the hopes that their status would propel the religion, with no luck.

 Catholics and Jews were able to preserve their religions and form of worship by letting go of some of the ethnic barriers that caused them to not be so easily accepted into the American mainstream.
 On the other hand, Islam just has begun its journey to be accepted.
 The struggles of hate, violence, and discrimination were all unfortunate and disgusting hurdles that each religious group has had to overcome to adapt to the American way of life.
 Islam’s short history has barely begun to lead them in the direction of acceptance but, as future generations come to pass, like the religions before Islam, it shall one day be accepted and Americanized.